nickjj/runninginproduction.com/_posts/interviews/2019-12-14-9-running-a-website-monitoring-service-with-a-boring-technology.md

 Especially if you're a one person company.

-To give you a sense of the size of Hexadecimal's codebase, here is the output from the `rails stats` command which shows details about just the Rails app:
+To give you a sense of the size of Hexadecimal's codebase, here is the output from the `rails stats` command which shows details only about the Rails app:

 {% image interviews/9/jamhur-mustafayev-hexadecimal-loc.jpg %}